abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-06.md

 - Creating an Alert with Reflex

   - Task 1: Use the Real-Time Dashboard to Set Alerts
-  - Task 2: Test Email Alert from Reflex Experience
+  - Task 2: Test Alert from Reflex Experience
-  - Task 3: Create A New Reflex Object from Data Stream
+  - Task 3: Create A New Alert Rule from Data Stream
   - Task 4: Clean Up Workspace

 - Summary